Neomoney Opens Doors to Home Loans

 It is also important to make note of the type of door entry locks on the property during the final inspection.
 We recommend purchasing new entry locks to install or having a professional locksmith remove the old locks and replace them the same day you move in.
 This will ensure the security of your property.

-If there are any issues with the state or condition of the property during the final inspection, your solicitor or conveyancer may be able to help you resolve your issues.
-Therefore, it is important to consult them for guidance if required.
+If there are any issues with the state or condition of the property during the final inspection, your solicitor or conveyancer may be able to help you resolve your issues or Renegotiate your purchase contract if any issues do become apparent in the building inspection report.
+Therefore, it is important to consult solicitor or conveyancer for guidance if required.

 A List of the Law Societies in Australia